 White House, U.S. Senate, Aerospace Industries Association

-Joseph Lai is a Vice President at BGR Government Affairs where he focuses on commerce, international trade, and defense issues for clients.
+Joseph Lai is a Vice President at BGR Government Affairs where he focuses on commerce, financial services, international trade and defense issues for clients.

 Prior to joining BGR, Joe served as Special Assistant to President Trump for Legislative Affairs.
-Starting with the White House team in January 2017, Joe led President Trump’s outreach to the U.S. Senate on economic issues including international trade.
+Starting with the White House team in January 2017, Joe led President Trump’s outreach to the U.S. Senate on economic issues including financial services and international trade.

-A highlight of Joe’s time at the White House was working with the Senate Republican leadership to develop the legislative strategy to ensure Senate passage of the Tax Cuts and Jobs Act of 2017.
-In recent months, Joe focused on building Senate support for the U.S.-Mexico-Canada Agreement (USMCA) as well as working with the Senate on tariff and trade policy.
-During his three years at the White House, Joe managed the Senate confirmation process for senior members of the President’s economic team, the Supreme Court, the Federal Reserve, key independent regulatory agencies, and Cabinet members, including the current Secretary of Defense.
+A highlight of Joe’s tenure at the White House was working with the Senate Republican leadership to develop the legislative strategy to ensure Senate passage of the Tax Cuts and Jobs Act of 2017.
+Joe also focused on building Senate support for the U.S.-Mexico-Canada Agreement (USMCA) as well as working with the Senate on tariff and trade policy.
+During his three years at the White House, Joe managed the Senate confirmation process for senior members of the President’s economic team, the Federal Reserve, key independent regulatory agencies, the Supreme Court and Cabinet members, including the current Secretary of Defense.